abhijeetsharma200/OpenCV-Wiki/OpenCVLogo.md

 The 3 letters O, C, V are reminiscent of the famous [Kanizsa triangle optical illusion](http://en.wikipedia.org/wiki/Kanizsa_triangle).
 The letters are shaped after the **open lock** [OpenSource logo](http://www.opensource.org/).
 The colors symbolize the common RGB color space.

-The logo was designed and contributed to the library in 2006 by Adi Shavit.
+The logo was designed and contributed to the library in November 2006 by Adi Shavit.
 Redesigned in 2020 (https://opencv.org/resources/media-kit/).

 ### Logo images